This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 If you’re familiar with the symptoms of a vaginal yeast infection already, then you can easily treat the condition at home on your own.
 Keep in mind that around the time of your period, you’re more likely to get a vaginal yeast infection because menstrual blood can increase pH levels within the vagina and alter hormone levels, allowing for yeast to multiply more quickly.
 Sometimes getting your period can resolve a yeast infection, but not always.

-Either way, it’s usually okay to wait a couple days before seeing a health care provider if you suspect a problem.
-But don’t wait more than a week if symptoms don’t go away.
+Either way, it’s usually OK to wait a couple days before seeing a health care provider if you suspect a problem, but don’t wait more than a week if symptoms fail to go away.
 If you experience unexpected bleeding, see your primary care provider right away.

-For a proper diagnosis, they will need to perform a pelvic exam.
-They might decide to run blood or culture tests to diagnose a vaginal yeast infection.
+For a proper diagnosis, your doctor will need to perform a pelvic exam.
+She might decide to run blood or culture tests to diagnose a vaginal yeast infection.

 Conventional Treatment

-If you’ve received a positive diagnosis of a vaginal yeast infection, then your health care provider may give you a prescription for an oral antifungal medicine such as fluconazole (brand name: Diflucan).
-Or they might recommend an over-the-counter (OTC) cream to fight the infection.
+If you’ve received a positive diagnosis of a vaginal yeast infection, then your health care provider may give you a prescription for an oral antifungal medicine such as fluconazole (brand name: Diflucan), or she might recommend an over-the-counter (OTC) cream to fight the infection.

 If you decide to fight the infection on your own, chances are you’ll purchase a home kit from a drug store.
 Today, there are dozens of OTC treatments, including suppositories, antifungal creams and ointments available in stores.
 While some prescriptions can be helpful for stopping reoccurring infections, ultimately most creams reduce symptoms without addressing the root cause.